svelte-cig/svelte-common-recommendations/README.md

 # Svelte Common Recommendations (SCR)

-The following are some examples of recommendations and common patterns in svelte.

-Some may be opinionated, others may be the only way to achieve things.
+Svelte Common Recommendations is a set of publications tackling common problems in svelte, offering solutions that otherwise would be too short to be published as libraries on their own.

+Publications you'll find in this repository are of different types:

+1. Design patterns\
+    A [design pattern](https://it.wikipedia.org/wiki/Design_pattern) is an opinionated template of a solution.\
+    A pattern will not provide concrete implementation of a solution.\
+    Generally speaking patterns will be more verbose and more abstract, explaining in detail the reasons fore some choices over others.
+1. Recommendations\
+    A recommendation is an implementation of a short solution to a problem.\
+1. Library Recommendations
+    A list of recommended libraries that solve specific problems.\

+> **Note**\
+> Some problems may be showcased as both design patterns and recommendations.

 > **Note**
->
-> All patterns and recommendations are meant for [Svelte](https://svelte.dev/), not for [SvelteKit](https://kit.svelte.dev/).
+> All publications are meant for [Svelte](https://svelte.dev/), not for [SvelteKit](https://kit.svelte.dev/).

+All proposals are welcome, we have a [contribution guide](./CONTRIBUTING.md).

 ### Table of contents